dotnet/apireviews/2018/System.Text.Json/Additional.Notes.md

    1.3, and provide a portable library).
    - YSharp already has a package named [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/) published on nuget.
      We would need to replace it.
-2) Should we pick the curretn API design or go with the alternative (B, below)?
+2) Should we pick the current API design or go with the alternative (B, below)?
 3) Is the type name `Utf8JsonReader` acceptable?
 4) ~Should the name of "Value" `ReadOnlySpan<byte>` property be different since `value` has a different meaning in terms of JSON semantics.
 RawValue?~